gogama/lockheed/README.md

 WantedBy=graphical-session.target
 ```

-Copy `my-unlock.service` to an appropriate directory for systemd user
+Copy `unlock.service` to an appropriate directory for systemd user
 scripts on your system, for example `~/.config/systemd/user/` and
 enable and start it in the usual way.
 Boom!